 Energy Budget - Consumption

 Working out how many Amp‑hours of electricity you consume is tedious but fairly straightforward.
 A spreadsheet will help a lot to tabulate and sum up your results.
 Go through all the electricity consumers on your boat (computers, lights, pumps, fridge, freezer, watermaker, etc), find out how much current each one of them draws (consumes) individually and estimate how long they're active for each day.
 Some things like water pumps are tricky but if you know how much water you usually go through in a day and you can work out how many liters/minute your pump pumps, then it's not too hard.
 Fridges can be even trickier but you can wire a small battery powered clock to a voltage divider circuit to give you run time (this is also a good way to spot trouble before it gets out of hand).
+Many things will have to be estimated, but your estimates can be refined later.
 Leave autopilots and running lights out for the time being, or create another spreadsheet for consumption while on passage, as the numbers are likely to be quite different.
-That will give you an Amp‑hour (or Amp‑minute) figure for everything on your boat.
-Add those numbers together and you should have how many Amp‑hours (abbreviated Ah) you go through in a given day.
+Multiply your amps by the time to give you a column of Amp‑hours (or Amp‑minutes) and then sum that column to get the amp‑hour (abbreviated Ah) figure for everything on your boat.
+That's how many Amp‑hours you go through in a given day.
 That's the easy part

 Basic mount above davits on a monohull

-Chris did this for us as part of a school project soon after we moved on board Ocelot and determined that the 4 of us used a bit less than 130 Ah on a normal day.
+Chris did this for us as part of a school project soon after we moved on board Ocelot and determined that the 4 of us used a bit less than 130 Ah on a normal day (back in 2002).
 He published his figures on the Consumption pages of his Energy Budget, along with some of the assumptions he made.
+Use his spreadsheet as a model if you'd like.

 Energy Budget - Production

 If you go to Chris's Energy Production pages, you'll see that our 120W (nominal) panels give us just over 37 Amp‑hours each on a sunny day in St. Martin (where these numbers were gathered).
+Chris did this by measuring the current every 15 minutes for an entire day, plotting the values, and integrating the area under that curve.
 Our four 120W panels generate a total of about 150 Ah on a good day, so we often have some surplus power to help carry us through periods of low sunlight (cloudy days, etc).
 This works out fairly well for us when we're sitting still or even day-sailing (when the few minutes of engine use at the beginning and end of the sail help to keep the batteries topped up).
 It's a rare day indeed when we have to run an engine for the sole purpose of charging batteries.
 If we pull into a marina, we usually charge them for our electricity!

 Hot cabin-top panels on Scud.
 Note boom pulled to side.